Difference Between OpenShift vs Kubernetes

 - OpenShift is more secure than Kubernetes.
 Container images or other official images cannot be run on OpenShift.
 Simple applications cannot be run on OpenShift due to security issues.
 A minimum security level is only needed in Kubernetes.
 Simple apps, though they could be run on Kubernetes, cannot be done so due to OpenShift.

-- Authorization is done in both the applications differently through Role-Based Access Control is carried out in both applications.
+- Authorization is done in both applications differently through Role-Based Access Control is carried out in both applications.
 Authorization is done in container specifications at Kubernetes.
 OpenShift’s authorization is done through a separate security context constraint.
-This makes OpenShift to be more secure than that of Kubernetes.
+This makes OpenShift to be more secure than that Kubernetes.

 OpenShift vs Kubernetes Comparison Table